Azure/Service-Fabric-Troubleshooting-Guides/Security/Use Azure Resource Explorer to add the Secondary Certificate.md

 ## Troubleshooting

-### resources.azure.com
+### Exclamation / warning error in resources.azure.com while performing "PUT" or "PATCH".

-#### Exclamation or warning errors while performing "PUT" or "PATCH".
-To troubleshoot errors while modifying a resource configuration, for example, an exclamation or warning icon is temporarily displayed, scroll to the bottom of the page and review the error:
+#### To troubleshoot errors while modifying a resource configuration, for example, an exclamation or warning icon is temporarily displayed, scroll to the bottom of the page and review the error:

 ![resources.azure.com error icon](../media/resourcemgr12.png)
 ![resources.azure.com error icon](../media/resourcemgr13.png)